Action 1 – Phenotypic characterisation

 University of Milan

-Chicks were reared in a floor pen with controlled environment during the growing period; at 40 days of age birds were sexed and males and females reared separately from then on.
+Phenotipic characterisation of Mericanel della Brianza (MB) chickens The reproductive period of the Mericanel della Brianza chickens selected during the second year was still ongoing in May 2023 and was concluded in July.
+Oviposition performance data were described in the previous activity report and a constant decline in egg production was observed in the period May-July 2023.
+Eggs set in May were incubated to select new breeders; the following average values were registered: fertility = 82.6%, hatchability/incubated eggs = 71.5%, hatchability/fertilised eggs = 86.4%.
+Total 190 chicks were hatched, individually marked on hatch, and reared in a floor pen with controlled environment during the growing period; at 40 days of age birds were sexed and males and females reared separately from then on.
 The chicks underwent vaccination programme as follows: a) Marek disease, at 1 day of age; b) Newcastle disease, at 1, 4, and 20 weeks of age; c) salmonellosis, at 1, 7, and 18 weeks of age.
 Body weight was registered in 86 sample birds on 30, 60, 127, 142, and 190 days of age to monitor the growth curve; at 190 days of age, average body weight was 966 g (DS=110 g) in males and 769 g (DS=108 g) in females, in accordance with the standard body weight of the breed.
 In July, all males (n=82) were sampled (feathers) and genotyped in order to set mating plans according to individual variablity index (external service UniTO).
 Female breeders were selected according to kinship and to the numbers of birds avaiable for each family line.
-Overall, 48 female and 6 male breeders were selected (together with further 10 spare males).
-Sexual maturity occurred on 21 weeks of age and weekly oviposition rate progressively increased from 1 to 23% in the period October-December 2023.

 Phenotipic characterisation of Modenese (MO) chickens During 2023, new Modenese (MO) birds were found in fancy farms and new adults (13 females and 7 males, 180 days of age) were housed to the Poultry Center on October 2023.
 A quarantine period was observed to run sanitary tests, then rearing started in December.
 The birds were individually marked, weighted, and sampled (feathers).
 Samples were sent to the Molecular Genetics Laboratory (UniTO) for microsatellite marker genotyping in order to analyse individual variability and kinship.
-Analyses identified 3 familiar lines (Figure 1.1) and were used to set a mating plan to reduce consanguineity.
-Data on familiar lines in reproduction from March 2024 are reported in Table 1.2.
+Analyses identified 3 familiar lines (Figure 1.2) and were used to set a mating plan to reduce consanguineity.
+Data on familiar lines in reproduction from March 2024 are reported in Table 1.4.
 Each familiar line is reared in a floor pen with controlled environment.

 Phenotipic characterisation of Nero d’Italia (NI) and Brianzolo (Br) turkeys

 Brianzolo breed (BR) – The reproductive period of the three couples of Brianzolo (BR) breed, started during the second year, continued during May-July 2023 in controlled environment.
-Oviposition was constant in the period March-July 2023, after a period of sexual rest (see Report on the activities of the second year); oviposition rate was low, not higher than 29%, and individual egg production was 25 eggs/16 oviposition weeks.
+Oviposition was constant in the period March-July 2023, after a period of sexual rest (see Report on the activities of the second year); oviposition rate was low, not higher than 29%, and individual egg production was 25 eggs in 16 oviposition weeks.
 All breeders were moved to outdoor enclosures from August to December 2023; occasional oviposition was recorded during this period only in September and October.
-Eggs set during the period April-May 2023 were incubated, fertility was 96%, embryonic mortality 21%, and hatchability/incubated eggs 75%, corresponding to 18 hatched poults.
+Eggs set during the period April-May 2023 (n=24) were incubated, fertility was 96%, embryonic mortality 21%, and hatchability/incubated eggs 75%, corresponding to 18 hatched poults.

 Poults, marked and weigted on hatch, were reared in floor pens with controlled environment up to adult age.
 Poults underwent vaccination for Newcastle disease at 1, 4, and 19 weeks of age.
-Body weight was registered on 4, 10, 16, 21, 30, 33, and 35 weeks of age and average registered values are reported in Table 1.4 for males and females.
+Body weight was registered on 4, 10, 16, 21, 30, 33, and 35 weeks of age and average registered values are reported in Table 1.8 for males and females.
 Body weight from hatch to 16 weeks of age was very similar in both sexes, while males showed a higher body weight increase in the following weeks.
 Birds were moved to outdoor enclosures in the period August-December 2023 and then again to controlled environment in the following months.
 Mortality rate during the growing period was 11% (2 birds), then 5 females and 11 males reached adult age.
 Sexual maturity in females occurred on 30-31 weeks of age, in December.

 Phenotipic characterisation of semen in chicken and turkey breeds